ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/switch-commands-to-a-different-database.java.markdown

-# Commands : How to switch command to a different database?
+# Commands: How to switch command to a different database?

 By default, commands available directly in store are working on a default database that was setup for that store.
 To switch commands to a different database that is available on that server use **ForDatabase** method.